Travel Has No Downside

 This Is My Getaway!

 Ok, strap yourself in and take out your crossword puzzles.
 The plane was FULL, and the man next to me was snoring.
-He’s a big guy, a giant, and he was slipping toward me as he mumbled in his sleep.
+He’s a big guy, a giant, who was slipping toward me, mumbling in his sleep.

 I was on the aisle so I just leaned away from him.
 Did that efficient air hostess tell me to sit up straight?